keelerm84/go-conduit/README.md

 # go-conduit

 [Phabricator](http://phabricator.org/) is "an open source, software engineering platform".
-It provides an API to interacting with the system.
+It provides a JSON API for interacting with the system.

 This repository provides a bare bones SDK for interacting with the Phabricator conduit API in go.